Sharing Excess Warehouse App

 ⇒ The workers resorted to an external platform - Google Sheets - to do their work

-However, the Google Sheets document was a temporary but not optimal solution to the user problems.
-At the end of the day, they still had to transfer data from the spreadsheet to the app, which didn't shorten the process.
+However, the Google Sheets alternative actually prolonged and overcomplicated the process.
+At the end of the day, workers still had to transfer data from the spreadsheet to the app.

 Workers' original work process